buren/stockholm-api/README.md

 npm install --save stockholm-api
 ```

 :information_source: There is a lot of non-obvious names in the API.. documentation is available at http://api.stockholm.se/dokumentation, however its not "readable" by any metric.
+There is also [dataportalen.stockholm.se/dataportalen](http://dataportalen.stockholm.se/dataportalen/).

 # Usage